Shourya-006/Netflix-Data-Analysis-Excel/README.md

 - Content production increased significantly after 2015
 - USA contributes the highest number of titles
 - Certain genres are more popular globally

 ---

-## 💼 Business Recommendations

-- The USA has the highest content contribution and strong audience demand.
-Netflix should continue investing in high-quality productions in the USA to maintain its dominance.

-- India is an emerging market with growing demand for diverse and regional content.
-Increasing investment in Indian content can help capture a larger audience base.

-- To improve global popularity, Netflix can balance content production by:
-  - Expanding international content in India (regional movies, series, multilingual content)
-  - Introducing more globally appealing content in the USA (diverse genres and international collaborations)

-- There appears to be a gap in certain genres/regions.
-Netflix can identify underrepresented categories and produce targeted content to fill this gap and attract new audiences.

----